gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Add-AIPScannerRepository.md

 The repository was added successfully.
 ```

-This command adds the SharePoint Server folder named HR that's a child folder of http://sp2016.res.local/Documents to be scanned.
+This command adds the SharePoint Server folder named HR, from the "Shared Documents" library.

+Note that the path syntax for this scenario uses "Documents" rather than "Shared Documents".

 ## PARAMETERS